-Josephine Donovan is the author of nine books of nonfiction and the editor of five.
+Josephine Donovan is the author of ten books of nonfiction and the editor of five.
 A complete list of her publications is provided below.
 Her fields of specialization include animal ethics, feminist criticism and theory, American women’s literature (especially nineteenth-century), and early modern women’s literature.
 Her work has been translated into eight languages (Japanese, French, Turkish, Swedish, German, Italian, Greek, and Chinese).

 Donovan’s best-known book, Feminist Theory: The Intellectual Traditions, first published in 1985, is now in its fourth edition (New York: Continuum, 2012).
 Amazon.com notes, “this book has established itself as the classic survey and analysis of the roots and development of feminist theory.”
 A selection of other reviews of Donovan’s books follows below.